 I should also note that throughout the review process, the Pixel 5a gave me a “Device is too hot” notice when shooting photos outside.
 This happened four times in the week I tested the phone, and it usually showed up in the first few minutes of shooting photos.
 As far as I know, this has not affected performance in any noticeable way.

 - All-around good performance: The Pixel 5a has the same internal specs as the Pixel 5 and Pixel 4a 5G, so it runs quite smoothly.
 The Snapdragon 765G backed by 6GB of RAM has been able to handle almost every task I’ve thrown at it, and I rarely ran into performance hiccups.
 The Adreno 620 GPU may not hold up well for 3D gaming, however.
-While I’ve had few issues with the performance overall, the 765G is more than two years old at this point and there are other Snapdragon 700-series chips Google could’ve used instead to future-proof the device a bit more.
+While I’ve had few issues with the performance overall, the 765G was almost two years old when the Pixel 5a launched, and there are other Snapdragon 700-series chips Google could’ve used instead to future-proof the device a bit more.
 Just know there’s a chance the chip may not hold up as well in a year or two.

 - Be sure to check out our dedicated article on the Snapdragon 765G for more of an idea of how the chipset has aged over time.

 - Software promises and nice Google add-ons: The Google Pixel 5a will receive a minimum of three years of major OS upgrades and security updates, which takes the phone until August 2024.
 That’s great news for those who care about the longevity and security of their phone over time, though it’s not quite as impressive as the Pixel 6 series.
 The 5a also comes with Pixel-exclusive features like the Google Recorder app, Call Screening for spam calls, and regular Pixel Feature Drops which bring new software features to the phone.